MoAdam10/travel-pal/README.md

 ## About The Project

-Travel Pal is a traveling assistant that allows travelers to search restaurants, hotels and attractions in places where they stay or plan to visit.
+Travel Pal is a traveling assistant that allows users to search restaurants, hotels and attractions in places where they stay or plan to visit.

 ### Tech